-In addition, in accordance with the recommendation in Section 5.4.1 (5) of the GCGC, they checked with the respective candidate before the election of the Supervisory Board in 2018 that each candidate was able to contribute the time expected.
+In addition, in accordance with the recommendation in Section 5.4.1 (5) of the GCGC 2017, they checked with the respective candidate before the election of the Supervisory Board in 2018 that each candidate was able to contribute the time expected.

-The Supervisory Board also takes diversity into account regarding the composition of the Executive Board (Section 5.1.2 (1) sentence 2 of the GCGC).
-Given the identified qualifications and long-term contractual commitments of the current members of the Executive Board, the Supervisory Board does not yet pursue a diversity concept for the Executive Board.
+The Supervisory Board also takes diversity into account regarding the composition of the Executive Board (Section 5.1.2 (1) sentence 2 of the GCGC 2017).
+Given the identified qualifications, the Supervisory Board does not yet pursue a diversity concept for the Executive Board.